 - The judge can sign whatever orders your spouse presents the judge without further notice to you.
 In other words, your spouse wins.

 What Should I File Instead of a Waiver of Service?

 - Counterpetition in your case.

-This is vital if there is something within the marriage that you may want to be confirmed as yours.
+This is vital if something within the marriage that you may want to be confirmed as yours.

-Signing a bad waiver of service is a serious issue.
-You can lose property rights, child custody rights, and can even take all the debt.
+Signing a lousy waiver of service is a severe issue.
+You can lose property rights and child custody rights and even take all the debt.